The Crusty Critique – Good Design & Bad Design

 Brooklyn living-room

 In this Brooklyn living room we are told that the designer has placed a 1960s Adrian Pearsall platform sofa with connected marble end tables, alongside some West African sculptures, and (I quote) the sofa’s “visual weightlessness brings calm and openness to the space”.
-We are also told that the the bench is anchored into a “Legacy Wall”, consisting of a “striking fireplace surround” made from “intentionally fragmented terracotta tiles”.
+We are also told that the bench in the foreground is anchored into a “Legacy Wall”, consisting of a “striking fireplace surround” made from “intentionally fragmented terracotta tiles”.

 So what we have is quite a colourful space, white walls, high ceiling, good large windows, and a lightish green laminated floor.
 I guess with the floor the idea is to suggest a nature-inspired space.
 This choice is of course a matter of taste, but for me it is too close to the colour of flood water.
 But I’m sure it’s easy to keep clean.

 In the photo the bench takes up quite a lots of space, and, for me, looks quite uncomfortable.
 It’s not really part of the social space defined by the sofa, so it must be part of the social space around the fireplace with the tiles.
 The tiles are by Malene Bernett, and are part of her “Legacy Wall” which is well described on her website.
 They are a vibrant cultural statement and certainly leave the rest of the room “trying to catch up”.
-Although I did feel that the fireplace seen of her website looked a little small and impractical.
+Although I did feel that the fireplace itself seen on her website looked a little small and impractical.

 The Japanese-inspired abstract art doesn’t stand much of a chance, nor does the drift-wood-style standing Africa sculptures.
 The Marka tribal mask is nicely placed on the far wall, but they have become something of a tourist piece in recent years.
 The colourful tapestry by John Paul Morabito should not have to compete with the fireplace tiles, and merits its own space.